GATB/MindTheGap/doc/MindTheGap_assembly.md

     Columns 5 and 6 are the number of solutions found, before and after comparison of the sequences under a 90% identity threshold.

 3. Insertions sequences
-    In addition to the GFA, insertion sequences are reported in the fasta format in the `out.insertions.fa` file.
+    In addition to the GFA file, insertion sequences are reported in the fasta format in the `out.insertions.fa` file.

 ### Additional parameters :